nus-cs2113-AY2223S2/tp/docs/DeveloperGuide.md

 Expected:

-### See examples of meals or exercise
+### See examples of meal or exercise

+Test case: examples exercise

+Expected: Examples of different types of exercise will be displayed

-Test case:
+Test case: examples weight

-Expected:
+Expected: An error message will be displayed

 ### See list of available commands